thepixelsmith/nycctPortTemplate/README.md

 # nycctPortTemplate
 Template for portfolio projects for the NYCCT Web 1 class<br>
 The purpose of this repository is to contain the template for use in the web design 1 classes.<br>
+The template is responsive.
+Currently it possess three media queries, though only the largest and smallest are currently populated.
+The smaller media query switches the layout to a hamburger (&#9776;) menu

 <h1>Main Folder</h1>
 <em>Templates</em><br>